mudasiranberlin/Nagios/README.md

 - Check the service is running: `systemctl status nagios`
 - Access the web UI at `http://<server-ip>/nagios` and log in with the `nagiosadmin` credentials from step 5

+# TO See the  nagios

+- Simple youramazon ip nagios  like this : http://3.235.9.167/nagios/
+- like this
+- Enter Username and password you give
+- here i give username as : nagiosadmin
+-